Wavelet Analysis of the Besov Regularity of L\'evy White Noises: Preliminaries: L evy White Noises and Weighted Besov Spaces

 \begin{proposition}[Embeddings between weighted Besov spaces] Let $0 < p_0 \leq p_1 \leq \infty$ and $\reg_0 , \reg_1 , \rate_0 , \rate_1 \in \R$. \begin{itemize} \item We have the embedding $B_{p_0}^{\reg_0}(\R^d;\rate_0) \subseteq B_{p_1}^{\reg_1}(\R^d;\rate_1)$ as soon as

 \item We have the embedding $B_{p_1}^{\reg_1}(\R^d;\rate_1) \subseteq B_{p_0}^{\reg_0}(\R^d;\rate_0)$ as soon as

 \end{itemize} \end{proposition}

-The embedding for the relation \eqref{eq:embedd1} is proved in \cite[Section 4.2.3]{Edmunds2008function} and the one for \eqref{eq:embedd2} in \cite[Section 2.2.2]{Fageot2017multidimensional}.
-Proposition \ref{prop:besovembed} is summarized in the two Triebel diagrams\footnote{The representation of the smoothness properties in diagrams with axis $(1/p,\tau)$ is inherited from the work of H. Triebel.
-It is very convenient, since the smoothness has often a simple formulation in terms of $1/p$.
+{The embedding for the conditions \eqref{eq:embedd1} was proved by D.E.
+Edmunds and H. Triebel~\cite[Equation (9), Section 4.2.3]{Edmunds2008function} for general weights.
+The embedding for the conditions \eqref{eq:embedd2} was obtained in \cite[Section 2.2.2]{Fageot2017multidimensional}.
+Note that \eqref{eq:trivialembed} is deduced from \eqref{eq:embedd1} by taking $p_0=p_1=p$.} The embedding relations are summarized in the two Triebel diagrams\footnote{The representation of the smoothness properties in diagrams with axis $(1/p,\tau)$ is inherited from the work of H. Triebel.
+It is very convenient because the smoothness has often a simple formulation in terms of $1/p$, as appear typically in our Theorem~\ref{maintheo:regdecaylimit}.
 This is also valid for the asymptotic rate $\rho$.} of Figure \ref{fig:embeddings}.

 As a simple example, we obtain the Besov localization of the Dirac distribution.
-Of course, this result is known, and an alternative proof can be found for instance in \cite{schmeisser87}.
-We believe that it is interesting to give our own proof here.
-First, it illustrates how to use the wavelet-based characterization of Besov spaces, and second, it will be used to obtain sharp results for compound Poisson processes, justifying to include the proof for the sake of completeness.
+This result is of course well-known (an alternative proof can be found for instance in \cite{schmeisser87}) but we provide a new proof for two reasons: (1) it illustrates how to use the wavelet-based characterization of Besov spaces and (2) the result will be used to obtain sharp results for compound Poisson white noises.